leberns/neshop-aca/docs/02-getting-started-provisioning-infrastructure.md

 ## Verify and update deployment parameters

+The infrastructure sources are in the `infra/` folder.

 The deployment parameters are defined in the `main.bicepparams` file.
 Verify if they are correct for your environment, location, etc.

 The most commonly changeable parameters are read from environment variables, it makes them flexible to use in a CI/CD pipeline later.